Entropy bounds for grammar compression: Expanded commentary for Section

-We state the following property of weakly non-redundant grammar. \begin{lemma} Let $S$ be a string and $(S',G)$ be a weakly non-redundant grammar.
+We can obtain any weakly non-redundant grammar by simple (non-recursive) procedure that at each step replaces some substring which occurs at least twice. \begin{lemma} Let $S$ be a string and $(S',G)$ be a weakly non-redundant grammar.
 Then $(S',G)$ can be obtained by a series of replacements, where each replacement operates only on current starting $S''$, replaces at least $2$ occurrences of some substring $w$, where $|w| > 1$ and $w$ occurs at least 2 times, and adds a rule $X_w \rightarrow w$ to the grammar. \end{lemma} \begin{proof} Take any weakly non-redundant grammar $(S',G)$ generating $S$.
-Consider the following inductive reasoning: Take some nonterminal $X \rightarrow ab$, where $ab$ are original symbols of $S$ and $ab$ occurs at least twice in $S$.
-Replace $ab$ in $S$ by $X$ obtaining $S''$.
-Now we can remove $X$ from $(S',G)$ and obtain weakly non-redundant grammar for $S''$, where lemma holds by the induction hypothesis. \end{proof}
+Consider the following inductive reasoning: Take some nonterminal $X \rightarrow ab$, where $ab$ are original symbols of $S$, i.e. $a,b$ are leaves of the derivation tree.
+Replace each occurrence of $ab$ in $S$ which corresponds to nonterminal $X$ in the derivation tree.
+This gives a new string $S''$.
+Now we can remove $X$ from $(S',G)$ and obtain a weakly non-redundant grammar for $S''$, where lemma holds by the induction hypothesis. \end{proof}

-In the proofs of following Lemmas the crucial assumption is that $\rhs{X} \geq 2$, for every nonterminal $X$, as then each introduced nonterminal shortens the starting string by at least $2$.
+In the proofs of the following lemmas, the crucial assumption is that $\rhs{X} \geq 2$, for every nonterminal $X$, as then each introduced nonterminal shortens the starting string by at least $2$.

-We need the following Lemma to prove the bound on incremental encoding of \RePair.
-Intuitively adding new rule to grammar in the case of incremental encoding costs $\log n$ bits.
+By Lemma~\ref{lem:grammar_encodings} the encoding of a full grammar $(S', G)$ uses $|S'|H_0(S') + \nonterminals{G}\log \nonterminals{G}$ bits plus lower order terms, thus the following Lemma says that we can obtain non-trivial bound for the encoding of weakly non-redundant grammars when the entropy of string $S$ generated by $(S', G)$ is large.